/plan-sdlc planning

 Overview

 Writes an implementation plan from requirements, a spec, or a user description.
 Operates primarily in Plan Mode — the plan file is the single source of truth, built incrementally: a skeleton header is written at the start, then filled with requirements, tasks, and critique fixes as the pipeline progresses.
-Produces plans in the format consumed by execute-plan-sdlc — with per-task complexity, risk, and dependency metadata embedded.
+Produces plans in the format consumed by execute-plan-sdlc — with per-task complexity, risk, dependency, and Contract: (decided-shape) metadata embedded.
 Follows a PCIDCI pipeline: analyzes requirements and codebase, decomposes into classified tasks, self-critiques, presents for user approval, and runs a cross-model plan review loop.

 Usage